Jordan Schroeder: Professional career

 Schroeder spent the summer prior to the 2013–14 season recovering from shoulder surgery.
 He then fractured his left ankle in the Canucks first preseason game of the year.
 By mid-October Schroeder returned to the Canucks; however he only played three games before once again fracturing his left ankle; surgery was required after this injury, keeping him out until January 2014.
 Prior to rejoining the Canucks, Schroeder played two games with their AHL affiliate, the Utica Comets, recording one assist.
 He would ultimately play 25 games with Vancouver during the season, recording six points.
-As a result, the Canucks did not tender Schroeder a qualifying offer when the season ended, making him an unrestricted free agent.
+The Canucks did not tender Schroeder a qualifying offer when the season ended, making him an unrestricted free agent.
 He was then signed to a two-year, two-way contract by the Minnesota Wild on July 11.

 At the completion of his contract following the 2016–17 season, Schroeder as a restricted free agent was not to be tendered a new contract with the Wild.
 Approaching his free agent status, Schroeder was traded by the Wild to the Columbus Blue Jackets in exchange for Dante Salituro on June 23, 2017.
 He was later signed by the Blue Jackets to avoid free agency with a two-year contract on June 27, 2017.
 In the 2017–18 season, Schroeder appeared in 21 games with the Blue Jackets for 1 goal and 1 assist.
 In clearing waivers throughout the season, he was also assigned to add a veteran presence with AHL affiliate, the Cleveland Monsters, posting 36 points in 48 games.

 On June 27, 2018, Schroeder was traded by the Blue Jackets to the Chicago Blackhawks in exchange for goaltender Jean-Francois Berube.
 Schroeder played out the 2018–19 season, exclusively with the Blackhawks AHL affiliate, the Rockford IceHogs.
 He led the team in scoring with 19 goals and 45 points in 62 games.

 As an impending free agent from the Blackhawks, Schroeder opted to sign his first contract abroad, agreeing to a one-year contract with Russian outfit, Torpedo Nizhny Novgorod of the KHL, on May 17, 2019.

 It was announced on May 6, 2020 that Schroeder has signed a two-year contract with the Helsinki based KHL team Jokerit.

 Schroeder played two seasons with Jokerit before the team withdrew from the KHL during the 2021–22 season due to the Russian invasion of Ukraine.
 As a free agent in the off-season, Schroeder moved to the Swiss National League, in signing a two-year contract with SC Rapperswil-Jona Lakers on May 6, 2022.
 After two very poor seasons from Schroeder, he was released by the Lakers in the summer of 2024.
 He eventually joined Brynäs IF of the Swedish Hockey League (SHL) on a one-year deal.